-Our print advertising methods are extensive and have proven to be highly effective in placing potential homebuyers in front of our highly trained sales professionals.
-Direct mail has also proven to be very effective in reaching our target market and communicating our core message of value and dream fulfillment.
+Our advertising methods are extensive and have proven to be effective in placing potential homebuyers in front of our trained sales professionals.
+These methods have proven to be effective in reaching our target market and communicating our core message of value and dream fulfillment.